Columbia Truck Accident Attorney

 Holding Truckers and Trucking Companies Accountable

-When a truck accident occurs in Columbia or elsewhere in South Carolina, an in-depth investigation is necessary to determine who was at fault.
-Do not trust police or insurance companies for a proper investigation.
-A skilled truck accident attorney will know how to review driver logs, data from electronic logging devices, trucking company records, vehicle maintenance reports, and other pieces of evidence that can shed light on what happened.
+When a truck accident occurs in Columbia or elsewhere in South Carolina, an in-depth investigation is needed to determine who was at fault.
+Do not trust police reports or insurance company investigations for a proper investigation.
+A skilled truck accident attorney will know how to review truck driver logs, data from electronic logging devices, trucking company records, vehicle maintenance reports, and other critical evidence that can shed light on what happened.

-Expert witnesses—such as accident reconstruction specialists—may also be brought in to recreate the events leading up to the crash.
+Experts such as accident reconstruction specialists may also be brought in to recreate the events leading up to the truck crash.
 Why is the investigation so important?
-Under South Carolina’s fault-based standard, the party that caused the accident must be held responsible.
-If a truck driver was violating safety regulations or the trucking company failed to enforce proper hiring practices or vehicle maintenance, they can be found liable.
+Under South Carolina’s fault-based standard, the party that caused the truck accident must be held responsible.
+If a truck driver was violating safety rules or the trucking company failed to enforce proper hiring practices or vehicle maintenance, they can be found liable.
+We work to identify all liable parties and hold them accountable.

-By establishing fault through thorough investigation and analysis, you will be in the best position to prove fault and recover compensation for your damages.
+By establishing fault through thorough investigation and analysis, you will be in the best position to prove fault and recover damages for your commercial truck accident injuries.

 Know the Statute of Limitations for Truck Accident Injury Claims